 We had two orders of Kimchijiggae or Kimchi stew (300 pesos each) that came with free multigrain rice.
 Their serving was smaller compared to most Korean restaurants.
 Usually, this steals the spotlight for me whenever I eat out with my friends, but it wasn’t much of a star today.
 It’s good though, but not as good as the stew from Kkachi.

 Although the banchan choices were aplenty, they were not enough for 7 (really hungry) people.
 And like I said earlier, they were not refillable or unlimited as well.
 But those are the only cons I could think of about the restaurant.
-The location and ambiance is great.
+The location and ambiance are great.
 They also have a great selection of Korean dishes (which explains 90% of their customers are Korean).
 It’s a family restaurant and I recommend it to those who want to get an authentic taste of Korean food.

 Soga Miga Korean Restaurant